 Does getting gold teeth hurt?

 Neither grills nor caps should cause pain or discomfort.
-Getting an implant in your jawbone can come with some pain that can easily be treated with painkillers and anesthetics is used during the implant process.
+Getting an implant in your jawbone can come with some pain that can easily be treated with painkillers.
+Additionally, anesthetics are used during the implant process.